captn3m0/google-sre-ebook/README.md

 Requirements:

 - Ruby
 - `gem install bundler`
 - `bundle install`
 - `brew install pandoc`
 - `brew cask install calibre`
 - `brew install wget`

 # Known Issues

 - metadata is not complete.
 There are just too many authors
 - Foreword/Preface is not part of the index
+- The typesetting is not great and does not match the original.
+See #22 for a list

 # LICENSE